marinavbrown/MBSE/src/WelcomeToScala/Installation.md

         ```res0: String = Hello world!```
     - If so, your Scala installation functioning properly.

 If you are sick of installation and want to get started programming, this is all you need to complete Lesson 1.
-Otherwise, the next step is to install Intellij.
+Otherwise, the next step is to install the Intellij IDE.

 ### Intellij Installation